Nontrivial in-plane-magnetic-field dependence of THz wave emission from intrinsic Josephson junctions controlled by surface impedance

+In THz wave emission from intrinsic Josephson junctions in in-plane magnetic fields, emission intensity strongly depends on the surface impedance $Z$ similarly to the case without external magnetic fields.
+Cavity resonance modes are stabilized for $Z \ge 3$, and the fundamental mode gives the strongest emission.
+As the in-plane magnetic field increases for a fixed number of junctions, dynamical phase transitions seem to occur between the $\pi$-phase-kink state, various incommensurate phase-kink states, and in-phase state.
+As $Z$ varies, a crossover of the field profile of maximum intensity takes place for $Z \approx 50$ between characteristic peaks for smaller $Z$ (typically $Z \approx 30$) and monotonic decrease for larger $Z$ (typically $Z \approx 70$).
+The double-peak structure reported in experiments can be explained for $Z=30$ by finite-size analysis with respect to number of junctions.

-{\it Introduction.} Although THz wave emission from intrinsic Josephson junctions (IJJs) had been investigated in in-plane external magnetic fields, experimental realization in such a condition \cite{Bae} had been quite difficult.
-Recently evident THz wave emission was observed without external magnetic fields. \cite{Ozyuzer,Kadowaki} In these experiments about a thousand of layers were included in IJJs so that the velocity of Josephson plasma mode is already as fast as that of light in IJJs, and only the fundamental ($n=1$) cavity resonance mode has been observed so far.
-Then, possible emission states were investigated theoretically, and the uniform in-phase state \cite{Matsumoto,Koyama} and the $\pi$-phase-kink states with symmetry breaking along the $c$ axis \cite{Lin2,Koshelev} have been proposed.
-The present author showed \cite{Nonomura09} that these states are both stationary according to the bias current $J$ and surface impedance $Z$, and drew the dynamical phase diagram in the $Z$-$J$ plane.
-Quite recently emission in in-plane fields has been investigated again.
-In an experiment intensity decreases monotonically as the in-plane field increases, \cite{Welp} while in another experiment the emission intensity seems to have some characteristic peaks in the field profile. \cite{Yamaki} The present study suggests that these two experiments may not be controversial.
+{\it Introduction.} Although THz wave emission from intrinsic Josephson junctions (IJJs) had been investigated in in-plane magnetic fields, experimental realization of such emission~\cite{Bae} had been quite difficult.
+Evident emission was observed without external magnetic fields,~\cite{Ozyuzer,Kadowaki} where IJJs have about a thousand of junctions so that the velocity of Josephson plasma mode is already as fast as that of light in IJJs.~\cite{Sakai} Then, possible emission states were investigated theoretically, and the uniform in-phase state \cite{Matsumoto,Koyama} and the $\pi$-phase-kink states with symmetry breaking along the $c$ axis \cite{Lin08,Koshelev} have been proposed.
+The present author showed \cite{Nonomura09} that these states are both stationary according to the bias current $J$ and surface impedance $Z$.
+Recently emission in in-plane fields has been investigated again.
+In an experiment intensity decreases monotonically as the in-plane field increases, \cite{Welp} while in another experiment the emission intensity seems to have some characteristic peaks in the field profile. \cite{Yamaki} The present study suggests that these two experiments may not be contradictory.

 {\it Model and formulation.} As long as thermal fluctuations are not taken into account in the modeling, dimensional reduction along the in-plane magnetic field is justified.
-When the direction of the field is chosen as the $y$ axis, the basic equations are given as follows, \cite{Tachiki}
+When the direction of the magnetic field is chosen as the $y$ axis, the basic equations are given by~\cite{Tachiki}